Leopard-2019/PREDICTING-PGA-TOUR-PLAYER-S-CHANCE-TO-WIN-A-PGA-TOUR-TOURNAMENT/README.md

 </p>

 <p text-align-last="start">
 The GridSearchCV function was used to optimized several hyper-parameters tested (see Figure 20).
 The optimum values for those, and the metrics results are shown on Figure 21.
-It well noticed that the metrics have slightly improved using KNeighborsClassifier.
+It well noticed that the metrics have slightly improved using  K-Nearest Neighbor model.
 </p>

 </br>